 Don’t like watermelon?
 Many red-hued foods get their colour from lycopene, including fruits like apricots, pink and red grapefruit, guava, and papaya.

 Another fruit high in lycopene is tomatoes.
 (Yes, tomatoes are a fruit!)
 Processed tomato products–like sauces and paste–are better than raw tomatoes for cancer prevention.
 The lycopene is actually easier for your body to absorb when it is cooked or processed, so go ahead and put a little ketchup on your burger.

-Research has found that cooked greens such as spinach, mustard greens and collard greens decrease the risk of prostate cancer.
+Cooked greens such as spinach, mustard greens and collard greens decrease the risk of prostate cancer.
 Popeye was on to something!

 Coffee and Green Tea

-Foods to avoid for prostate health
+Foods to limit for prostate health

 Saturated fats have been associated with an increased risk of prostate cancer when consumed in excess.
 These are found in animal food sources such as red meat, butter and cheese, as well as in tropical oils like coconut and palm.
 The same goes for processed foods that contain added salt, sugar, and fat.